 Square + Circle.
 This is a drawing exercise I developed to introduce the steps of the design process on the first day of class — highlighting the value of setting goals, concepting, and feedback.
 I love building sandboxes for students to explore ideas.
 It’s part of the fun of teaching: helping guide students to discover specific ideas, but not knowing what kinds of wonderful things they’ll make along the way.

 Storytime.
 A project for AIGA Nebraska, intended to bring the classroom experience to professional graphic designers (giving multiple people the same design constraints and asking them to explain their process).
-I developed the event concept and hosted two Storytime nights: Rudolph the Red-Nosed Reindeer and Home Alone.
+I developed the event concept and hosted three Storytime nights: Rudolph the Red-Nosed Reindeer, Home Alone, and A Christmas Story.

 At each event, 8–10 speakers with distinct creative skills reinterpret the year’s story.
 The presentations follow the PechaKucha format, divided between 10 story slides and 10 slides to recap the process of solving the problem.
-Presentation videos.
+Videos of the presentations are on YouTube.

 Problem-solving workshops for kids and families.
 Two separate workshops developed for Nebraska organizations — incorporating LEGO, comics, writing, music and drawing exercises.